6 minsFebruary 07, 2018

 To open an Axis ASAP account, you need to be 18+ years of age and a resident of India (with a valid proof of address).
 Currently, joint holding is not permitted for this account.

-Perhaps in this digital age, don’t miss out on some of the obvious advantages of opting for a digital savings account like Axis ASAP:
+Perhaps in this digital age, don’t miss out on some of the obvious advantages of opting for a digital savings bank account like Axis ASAP:

 - Efficient money management